 1998 Gardens and Castle at Kromeríž

 1999 Litomysl Castle

 2003 The Jewish Quarter and St Procopius’ Basilica in Trebic

 Prague is said to be the Heart of Europe.
 In the past, Prague had been a busy crossroad for merchants.

 The first inhabitants of what is today known as Prague were the Celts, who settled the Vltava valley in 500 BC.
 Later they were driven out or assimilated by the Marcomanni, a Germanic tribe.
 The first Slavonic tribes arrived in Bohemia around 500 AD.
 About three hundred years later, after a period of clashes, the Přemyslid dynasty established its position as the ruling family.
-At the area of today’s Prague, the Přemyslids built two fortresses: Vyšehrad and the Prague Castle.
-In 863, two Greek scholars and theologians Cyril and Methodius came to Great Moravia to spread Christianity among its inhabitants.
-One of those who was amongs first converted were Bořivoj Přemyslid and his wife Ludmila, grandmother of Saint Wenceslaus, the future Duke of Bohemia.
+In today’s Prague, the Přemyslids built two fortresses: Vyšehrad and the Prague Castle.
+In 863, two Greek scholars and theologians, Cyril and Methodius, came to Great Moravia to spread Christianity among its inhabitants.
+One of those who were among the first converted were Bořivoj Přemyslid and his wife Ludmila, grandmother of Saint Wenceslaus, the future Duke of Bohemia.
 Wenceslaus, a devout Christian, played an important role in Czech history and later became the patron of the Czech people.

 One of two Prague’s fortresses, Vyšehrad used to be the one with more importance.
 It was the seat of Bohemian dukes; this is also the place from which Libuše, a mythical ancestor of the Přemyslid dynasty, prophesied the foundation of Prague when she said: “I see a great city whose fame will touch the stars”.

 Later on, however, the power and influence shifted to the Prague Castle.